Evergreen structures

 How to give your garden shape and structure all year round.

-People often ask “How many plants do I put in my garden?” and the honest answer is that the number matters far less than the balance.
+People often ask “how many plants do I put in my garden?” and the honest answer is that the number matters far less than the balance.
 A very common mistake, especially among amateur gardeners, is to overlook evergreen plants completely or to treat them as an optional extra.
 Others add just one or two and hope for the best.
 The result is a garden that looks lively in summer but loses all shape and confidence in winter.

 Why evergreen structure matters